 The company claims that the healthcare ICO was a crowdfunding campaign.
 But Judge Norwood dismisses the statement as an “investment contract”.
 The healthcare ICO is described in detail in the company’s white paper and on its website as well.

 Judge Norwood further adds that LNDA token meets all the criteria for Howey test.
-It is a security which is basically a contract created by a common enterprise for reaping profits by a third party or promoter efforts.
+It classifies as a security because a common enterprise creates the contract to generate profits through the efforts of a third party or promoter.

 Colorado state commissioner Rome further warns the crypto investors.
 He states that ICOs are high-risk undertakings.
-And must be dealt by sophisticated investors with an understanding that they might lose most or all of their funds.
-Such investment opportunities auctioned through healthcare ICO must be viewed as a cautionary tale, equivalent to any high-risk investment venture.
+Sophisticated investors must handle such opportunities with the understanding that they could lose most or all of their funds.
+Healthcare ICOs should serve as cautionary tales, similar to any high-risk investment ventures.